shameer5/studyScope/README.md

 - Transcription requires the `faster-whisper` Python package and `ffmpeg` installed.
 - Attachment text extraction uses `pdfplumber`, `python-docx`, and `python-pptx` when available.
 - All assets are local; no CDN dependencies.

-**GitHub Repository**
-- Optional: add the repository URL here to show version history and commits.